chendaniely/multi-agent-neural-network/README.md

 If you are re-running <code>./configure</code> remove the config.cache first
     rm config.cache

-Finally before running <code>./lens</code> you need to export a few more environment variables
+Finally before running <code>./lens</code> you need to export a few more environment variables.
+It is best to add these to your .bashrc file

-    export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:${LENSDIR}/Bin/${HOSTTYPE}
+    export LENSDIR=~/code/Lens      # or wherever Lens is installed export HOSTTYPE=x86_64-linux    # same as above during make export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:${LENSDIR}/Bin/${HOSTTYPE}
     export PATH=${PATH}:${LENSDIR}/Bin/${HOSTTYPE}